WilliamsStudentsOnline/wso-frontend-training/Personal Website HTML/README.md

 At this point, you should be all set to develop!

-5. Develop your website, while ensuring to commit your changes along the way
+5. Develop your website, while ensuring to commit your changes along the way.
+Past submissions from other students can be found [below](#Past-submissions).
+6. You might feel completely lost, and that is fine - start simple.
+    * Sketch out what you want to do to see how things are organized.
+    * Get inspiration from how other websites organize their information via [inspect element](../Basic%20Tools/Developer%20Tools.md)
+    * Mess with the starter code provided in `sample.html` and `sample-styles.css`
+    * Look out some online tutorials
+    * Ask your front-end lead!

 ## Helpful Tips:
 * Ensure Responsive Design: